 I added display advertising in August 2022.
 I don't like ads, but we need them to help cover more of our costs.
 We got accepted into a prestigious ad network, and they are a pleasure to work with.
 I will keep the ads minimal and prefer to keep the website ad-free.
 Over time I've optimized ads to try to find a balance between having them so we can pay our bills and not annoying the crap out of everyone with them (it is a hard balance to find).

 Readers and authors asked me to create a membership program they could join in supporting Shepherd.
 I am so thankful for this support.
 Soon I will launch special perks so that members can browse ad-free, get special perks depending on whether they are an author or reader, and a lot more cool stuff is coming (sign up here if you are interested).

 100% of your membership goes toward new features.

 My goal is to hire a full-time developer in 2023.
 Currently, we work with a fantastic developer named Marton.
 He works on a part-time basis.
 My goal is to hire a full-time developer in addition to Marton.
 This would allow us to speed up the development of new features.
 Imagine what we can do with 1.5 developers, given what we have accomplished with 0.5 :).

 Authors and readers have asked me how they can financially support the project, and I have created an option to donate if the membership program isn't appealing.
 I am incredibly grateful for your support, and you can donate at the bottom of this page 😄.

 100% of donations go toward new features (see the above goal about hiring a full-time developer in 2023 under the membership program).

 How will you build a financially sustainable business long term?

-- 47% - The cost of our fantastic freelance developer and designer.
+- 61% - The cost of our fantastic freelance developer and freelance designers.

 How will you generate revenue besides affiliate ads and display ads?